 We only have today.
 That’s it.
 Tomorrow and yesterday are just illusions.
 You have right now.
 What do you want to do right now?
 Don’t waste your life being complacent and settling for things because they are easy or comfortable.

 Do something for someone else

-What normally makes my day is when I do something for someone else.
+What usually makes my day is when I do something for someone else.
 It could even be the smallest things like letting a car in front of me in traffic, going out of my way to get something to someone or sending a message to a friend letting them know I’m thinking of them.
-This is what makes us human.
-Connecting and showing love.
+This is what makes us human—connecting and showing love.

 Create projects and hobbies

-This is a really important point.
+This is a crucial point.
 We all have things that we are interested in and that we enjoy doing in our spare time.
-To keep the mundane 9-5 week interesting, make sure you sign up to that yoga or cooking class that you’ve been wanting to for a while.
-This will introduce you to people that have similar interested to you and you can make life long friends.
+To keep the mundane 9-5 week interesting, make sure you sign up to that yoga or cooking class that you’ve wanted to do for a while.
+This will introduce you to people that have similar interests to you, and you can make lifelong friends.

 If you’re not much of a social butterfly, things like taking up painting/drawing or creating that veggie patch you’ve wanted to create for years.